Gamma749/COSC344-Assignment2/COSC344 ASSIGNMENT 2.md

 - ### Jack Heikell
     - Mapped entities and relationships related to Student, Staff
     - Created SQL for tables originating from Student, Staff
+    - Updated some aspects of Course (and related) tables in SQL

 - ### Masaaki Fukushima
     - Mapped entities and relationships related to Paper, Campus